 • Hedgehog highways – one hedgehog hole per garden fence.

-The enhancements shall thereafter be implemented in accordance with the approved details prior to the first occupation of the development.
+The enhancements shall thereafter be implemented in accordance with the approved details prior to Development shall be carried out in accordance with the approved Plan before first occupation of the development.

-21. No phase of development may be begun unless the following has been met in respect of that phase:
+21. No phase of development shall commence unless the following has been met in respect of that phase:

 (a) either:

-(i) a biodiversity gain plan for that phase has been submitted to the planning authority; and
+(i) a Biodiversity Gain Plan for that phase has been submitted to the local planning authority; and

-(ii) the planning authority has approved that plan;
+(ii) the local planning authority has approved that plan;

 (b) or: